Mental Gear Closet

-Yesterday I woke up in a funk, feeling sad and generally unmotivated to start the day.
-Frustrated at myself for being in a bad mood, and increasingly stressed out about how hard it was to get going I quickly realized it was time to dive into my own mental gear toolbox.
+Yesterday I woke up in a funk, feeling sad and vaguely unmotivated to start the day.
+Frustrated at myself for being in a bad mood, I quickly realized it was time to dive into my own mental gear toolbox.

 This experience, while not something I want to repeat, created an important “a-ha” moment.